Dr. Kyleen Myrah

 2002/2003 National Junior Chamber Member of the Year

-Awarded by the Canadian Junior Chamber for the most outstanding member of the national organization.
+Awarded by the Canadian Junior Chamber for being the most outstanding member of the national organization.

 2002/2003 National Junior Chamber Trainer of the Year